 What should I tell my doctor before taking JULUCA?

 Before you take JULUCA, tell your healthcare provider about all of your medical conditions, including if you:

 - Pregnancy Registry.
-There is a pregnancy registry for women who take antiretroviral medications, including JULUCA, during pregnancy.
+There is a pregnancy registry for individuals who take antiretroviral medicines, including JULUCA, during pregnancy.
 The purpose of this registry is to collect information about the health of you and your baby.
-Talk to your healthcare provider about how you can take part in this registry.
+Talk with your healthcare provider about how you can take part in this registry

 How should I take JULUCA?

 - Take JULUCA 1 time a day exactly as your healthcare provider tells you.